geodynamics/aspect/cookbooks/steinberger/doc/steinberger.md

 Other rheology models can be used by reading in different files.
-The formatting of these files is the following: The radial viscosity file contains two columns, where the first is the viscosity in Pa&nbsp;s, and the second is the depth in km (note that this is an exception to the usual convention of using SI units).
+The formatting of these files is the following: The radial viscosity file contains two columns, where the first is the viscosity in Pa s, and the second is the depth in km (note that this is an exception to the usual convention of using SI units).
 The lateral viscosity file also contains two columns, the first being the activation enthalpy divided by the gas constant and the